 Wind Sweden AB is the lead consultant with responsibility for leading the project and drawing up the consultation document.
-Wind Sweden has broad knowledge of the branch and specialist competence within development, implementation and operation of renewable energy production plants.
-The company also has reliable competence within offshore wind power and is responsible for the development of the Kattegatt Offshore wind farm outside of Falkenberg.
+Wind Sweden has robust competence in offshore wind power and is responsible for the development of the Kattegatt Offshore wind farm by Falkenberg.